-Cactus Elementary teacher helping to improve school’s AG program
+Cactus Elementary teacher helping to improve school’s Ag program

 CACTUS, Texas (KAMR/KCIT) — To say Cactus Elementary science and enrichment teacher Lori Garrett loves to teach might be a little bit of an understatement.

-The numbers back her up, for the last five years Garrett has applied for and received close to $16,000 in grants to improve Cactus Elementary’s AG program.
+The numbers back her up, for the last five years Garrett has applied for and received close to $16,000 in grants to improve Cactus Elementary’s Ag program.

 “I realized there are so many grants through Texas Farm Bureau, local, statewide and there’s national AG in the classroom as well,” said Garrett.